rpm-software-management/dnf/doc/conf_ref.rst

     Error messages output level, in the range 0 to 10.
 The higher the number the more error output is put to stderr.
 Default is 2.
 This is deprecated in DNF.

+``install_weak_deps``
+    boolean

+    When this option is set to True and a new package is about to be installed, all packages linked by weak dependency relation (Recommends or Supplements flags) with this package will pulled into the transaction.
+    Default is True.

 .. _installonlypkgs-label:

 ``installonlypkgs``